Turkish Medical Association (TMA) is the organized voice of physicians in Turkey, under the constitutional guarantee.

 Turkish Medical Assocation was nominated for 2014 Human Rights Prize of Parliamentary Assembly of European Commission (PACE).

-Turkish Medical Association gives Dr. Behçet Aysan Poetry Awards, Nusret Fişek Public Health Awards and arranges STED (monthly journal on Continuing Medical Education) Photography Contest every year.
+Turkish Medical Association gives Dr. Behçet Aysan Poetry Awards, Nusret Fişek Public Health Awards and arranges STED (monthly Journal entitled Continuous Medical Education) Photography Contest every year.

 Turkish Medical Association income sources